Integration

 • In March, 2022, the PA State System of Higher Education’s Board of Governors voted unanimously to approve the name Commonwealth University of Pennsylvania.
 As Bloomsburg, Lock Haven, and Mansfield, we remain committed to maintaining the strength of our brands as we collectively champion our students and their success.

-• As announced on April 20, 2022, the NCAA has approved the plan to retain the full complement of athletic programs at Bloomsburg, Lock Haven, and Mansfield universities.
+• As announced on April 20, 2022, the NCAA has approved the plan to retain the full complement of athletic programs at Bloomsburg, Lock Haven, and Mansfield.

 Upholding and advancing our missions well into the future.